worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ### Register Validator

-You have done all it needs for now, the only thing left is to let us know about your validator.
-Go to this (form)[] and fill the information.
+You have done all it needs, the only thing left is to let us know about your validator.
+Go to this [Form]() and fill the information.
 We check twice a day (mornings and evenings CET) for new validators and add them to the authority set.
 It takes two epochs until your validator joins the active authority set, an epoch is 24 hours so it can take 3 to 4 days before your validator becomes active.

 # Securing my Validator
 We have setup a plain validator in the previous steps and connected it directly to the network.
 It is better to have the validator behind a full node (or two) which is exposed to the public, but our validator should only connect to that full node and not allow connections from the outside.

 This setup is fairly easy in substrate based chains.
 You setup a full node which connects to the network in the way described in this guide.
 The key related steps can be ignored for a full node.
 When you setup your validator you do not give the public bootnode in the `--bootnodes` parameter but your own full node.
-With additonal measuremeants (e.g. cloud firewall or ufw) you can close the connection to your validator.
-Only the p2p port (default 30333) needs to be open if you want to connect to the node with another node.
-In the case of our validator we would open the port 30333 only for our fullnode.
+With additonal measuremeants (e.g. cloud firewall or ufw) you can limit the connections to your validator.
+Only the p2p port (default 30333) needs to be open if you want to connect to the validator with another node.
+For example we could open the port 30333 only for the internal network IP address of our fullnode.